What are ADLs and IADLs?

 Why are ADLs Important?

-ADLs, or Activities of Daily Living, are tasks that a person performs throughout their day.
+ADLs, or Activities of Daily Living, are tasks a person performs throughout the day.
 As we age, our ability to remain independent is contingent upon our ability to perform ADLs.
 Around half of all Americans entering care facilities do so because they are unable to perform ADLs.
-Once someone begins to need help with some of these basic ADLs, it could mean that they are no longer safe to remain independent.
+Once someone begins to need help with some of these basic ADLs, it could mean they are no longer safe to remain independent.
 Coverage for nursing costs requires that a person be unable to perform at least two basic ADLs.

 What are IADLs?